Envion Dynatext

 💡

-Freeze a sample in ENVION (pseudo-FFT feel)
+Freeze a sample in Envion (pseudo-FFT feel)

 In this video I show how to “freeze” a sample in ENVION.
 I used an Amen Break as an example: by manually adjusting a few parameters, the final result strongly resembles an FFT transformation, even though the process itself is not technically spectral.